 A 2015 graduate from the Juilliard School, Mary Chieffo is daughter of actors Beth Grant and Michael Chieffo.
 She's already taken on many strong female roles from the Shakespeare canon, including Cleopatra, Queen Dionyza, and Queen Elizabeth.
 This will be her sci-fi debut, and it's sure to be a blast!

 Mary is playing L'Rell, a Klingon Battle Deck Commander.
 We don't yet know much about this role.

 So far, other characters who've been cast include Sam Vartholomeos (The Following) as Ensign Connor and Terry Serpico (Sneaky Pete) as Admiral Anderson.
 CBS has given us literally no other information about these roles, not even how major they are, but it would be highly for an Admiral to be anything more than a recurring character.

 - There's One Thing 'Star Trek: Discovery' Must Do To Continue Gene Roddenberry's Vision

 - This CBS Exec Doesn't Think 'Star Trek: Discovery' Belongs On Television

 - We May Have Already Met 'Star Trek: Discovery's Female Lead In The TOS Unaired Pilot

-So far, we only have three confirmed cast members, but more announcements are expected over the next few days.
+Right now, we only have a handful of confirmed cast members, but we're sure to get more news now that the series is in production.
 I'll keep you up-to-date with the latest announcements as they break — we Trekkies have to stick together, after all!